Decentralized Indoor Localization Based on A Sparse Gaussian Process with Reduced-Dimensional Inputs for Real-Time Sensing and Training on IoT Devices: Experimental Results

-In Table~\ref{tab:result-UJI}, we summarize the performance of multi-building and multi-floor indoor localization of the proposed SGP-RI model with the model sparsity of 50\% (i.e., ``SGP-RI 50\%'') as well as that of the reference models in the literature based on the UJIIndoorLoc database, which is the first publicly-available multi-building and multi-floor Wi-Fi RSSI fingerprint database covering the three multi-floor buildings on the University Jaume I (UJI) campus in Castell\'{o} de la Plana, Spain~\cite{UJI}.

-The results in Table~\ref{tab:result-UJI} indicate that the proposed SGP-RI model can also provide indoor localization performance comparable to that of the state-of-the-art models under a multi-building and multi-floor environment.
+Table~\ref{tab:result-UJI} summarizes the performance of multibuilding and multifloor indoor localization of the proposed SGP-RI model with the model sparsity of 50\% (i.e., ``SGP-RI 50\%'') as well as that of the reference models in the literature based on the UJIIndoorLoc database~\cite{UJI}, which indicates that the proposed SGP-RI model can also provide indoor localization performance comparable to that of the state-of-the-art models under a multibuilding and multifloor environment.

-Note that the 3D errors listed in Table~\ref{tab:result-UJI} should be interpreted as relative indicators of the models' performance because they are not calculated under the same condition as frequently discussed in the literature (e.g.,~\cite{DNN,MOGP-sensors}): The top four models from the 2015 EvAAL/IPIN competition~\cite{moreiraWiFiFingerprintingReal2015} are evaluated based on the training, validation, and test datasets of the UJIIndoorLoc database, the last of which, however, is not publicly available.
-Therefore, the rest of the models are evaluated based only on the training and validation datasets of the UJIIndoorLoc database.\footnote{Again, there is no standard in the preparation of a test dataset based on the training and validation datasets.
-Most researcher split the validation dataset into new validation and test datasets but possibly with different split ratios.
-In the case of \cite{10496456}, the training and validation datasets are merged into one common dataset before being split into new training, validation, and test datasets.}
+Note that the 3D errors listed in Table~\ref{tab:result-UJI} should be interpreted as relative indicators of the models' performance because they are not calculated under the same condition as frequently discussed in the literature (e.g.,~\cite{DNN,MOGP-sensors}): The top four models from the 2015 EvAAL/IPIN competition~\cite{EvAAL} are evaluated based on the training, validation, and test datasets of the UJIIndoorLoc database, the last of which, however, is not publicly available.
+Therefore, the rest of the models are evaluated based only on the training and validation datasets of the UJIIndoorLoc database.\footnote{Most researchers split the validation dataset into new validation and test datasets, while, in~\cite{10496456}, the training and validation datasets are merged into one common dataset before being split into new training, validation, and test datasets.}